pymeshtool

 nodal_selection (bool, optional, default=True) – Set True to map a nodal selection, False for an element selection.

-forward (bool, optional, default=True) – Set True to map from mesh to submesh, False to map from submesh to mesh.
+map_forward (bool, optional, default=True) – Set to True to map from mesh to submesh, False to map from submesh to mesh.

 - Returns: